 The first step you’re going to do for hard resetting your Iris weather station is to bring both the display unit and the sensor together and shut them down.
 Once they’ve completely powered down, you’re going to want to remove all the batteries or remove the power cord.

 Open up the display unit and the sensor and find the ABC switch.
 Move this channel button to a new letter and press the reset button for 20 seconds.
 Once that is done, you can replace the batteries in the outdoor sensor and into the display unit.

 After that, you’ll want to press and hold the reset button once again for another 20 seconds.

 Make sure to leave the two pieces of your weather station only a couple of feet apart for about 5 minutes so that you can have a strong connection between the unit and its temperature sensor.

 Hard Reset Iris Hi-Def Display

 Instead of doing the same with the display unit, you will want to navigate through the display menu, starting with pressing the gear button and navigating to the tab labeled sensor.
-When you get there, you will push the button with the checkmark and navigate to remove a sensor.
+You will push the button with the checkmark and navigate to remove a sensor when you get there.
 Here you will also press the check button and wait for the display to tell you whether the system is connected or not.

-If it shows that the sensor is connected to the display, you will then want to navigate and find the tab that says factory reset.
+If it shows that the sensor is connected to the display, you will want to navigate and find the factory reset tab.
 After you’ve done this, follow the prompts until you have finished the factory reset.
 Once this is done, you can then replace the batteries in the sensor and follow the process above to ensure that the sensor is connected with the display.
-With a solid connection, you can then replace the sensor outside and your weather station should be up and running properly.
+With a solid connection, you can replace the sensor outside, and your weather station should be up and running properly.